Kotlin/kotlinx.serialization/docs/polymorphism.md

 <!--- TEST -->

-In general, Kotlin serialization is designed to work correctly only when the compile-time type used during serialization is the same one as the compile-time type used during deserialization.
+In general, Kotlin Serialization is designed to work correctly only when the compile-time type used during serialization is the same one as the compile-time type used during deserialization.
 You can always specify the type explicitly when calling serialization functions.
 The previous example can be corrected to use `Project` type for serialization by calling `Json.encodeToString<Project>(data)`.